-Mathematical Methods (HL) is designed to extend the top Mathematics students.
-Students achieving a VHA in Year 9 Extension Mathematics will be eligible to study Mathematical Methods (HL).
+Mathematical Methods will be offered to the Year 9 Mathematics students who have reached at least a high SA level in Year 9.
 The course covers advanced algebra, trigonometry, co-ordinate geometry and the study of functions as well as extension topics such as surds and inequalities.
 The emphasis will also be on mathematical applications.
-Students studying Mathematical Methods (HL) are required to have their own Casio fxCG50AU graphing calculator.
-Students completing this course at VHA or HA level will go on to study the new QCAA Mathematical Methods course in senior years or Mathematics - Analysis and Approaches (SL or HL) in IB Diploma courses.
+Students studying Mathematical Methods are required to have their own Casio fxCG50AU graphing calculator.
+Students completing this course at VHA or HA level will go on to study the QCAA Mathematical Methods course in senior years or Mathematics - Analysis and Approaches (SL or HL) in IB Diploma courses.
 Those students who achieve VHA in this course could also choose to study the QCAA Specialist Mathematics course in senior years.